arkochatterjee/green-sense-ntwoc/README.md

-# green-sense-ntwoc
+# Green Sense
-Smart Plant Monitoring for Precision Farming
+An Open Source Project for Smart Plant Monitoring for Precision Farming